davison/waybar-modules/pacman/README.md

     }
 ```

-In the example shown, clicking on the bar will open a read-only xterm showing which packages are the ones requiring the upgrade.
+In the example shown, hovering over the module will show a tooltip with the packages requiring the upgrade.
+Clicking on it should open a terminal (change if you don't use `alacritty`) to process the upgrades.

 Set the following in your waybar directory's `style.conf` and adjust to taste